prasadghagare/location-based-ads/FlaskApp/README.md

 flask run --host=0.0.0.0

-# You need api_keys.yaml file located under FlaskApp/ for sending out email.
+*You need api_keys.yaml file located under FlaskApp/ for sending out email.
 Find it in your email.

+* To load all pip do `pip install -r requirements.txt`